How to work with dates in line charts, area charts, and scatter plots

 2) 'Tick format' controls how the date appears on your chart and 'custom ticks' controls which ticks appear on your chart.
 If you don't use the custom ticks field, ticks will default to the earliest unit of the time period (e.g. the 1st of the month, January, or Quarter 1).

-For this article, we'll use the example dataset "How the iPhone Shaped Apple," which is available in the Upload Data stage in the drop-down menu.
+For this article, we'll use the example dataset "How the iPhone Shaped Apple," which is available in step 1: Upload Data in the drop-down menu Sample data.
 (Follow along by creating a new chart and using the sample data!)

-First, you'll notice when uploading this dataset, the date format is populated as Q3 2000.
-Next, on the Check and Describe step, it appears in the table as 2000 Q3.
+You'll notice when uploading this dataset that the date format is populated as Q3 2000.
+Next, in step 2: Check and Describe, it appears in the table as 2000 Q3.

-If you upload your date column in the correct format, it will appear in the Check and Describe step as green text in the column.
+If you upload your date column in the correct format, it will appear in step 2: Check and Describe as green text in the column.
 If it is not green, it is not being recognized as a date, and you need to reformat your data.

 👉 For an in-depth table of accepted date formats, see this article.

-Then when you select Line Chart in step 3: Visualize and get to the Refine tab, the tick format has defaulted to 2018, 2019.
+When you then select Line Chart in step 3: Visualize and get to the Refine tab, the tick format has defaulted to 2018, 2019.
 So where did the quarters go?

 Tick Format & Custom Date Formatting